deshpandetanmay03/youtube-playall-button/README.md

 chrome -

 1 - download the repo

-2 - obtain the crx file
-3 - install the crx file from chrome://extensions/
+2 - install the folder from extensions page by load unpacked

 firefox -
-not yet
+no

 now on youtube you can click on the channel name and go to videos and a button will appear